YOUR GAIA ADVENTURE:

 While GAIA presents our planet as seen from space, we’ll also bring the focus directly to our own country with a Giant Floor Map (11 by 8 metres) displaying CANADA FROM SPACE.
 Thanks to our presenting partners, the Royal Canadian Geographical Society and Canadian Geographic Education, this map displays our entire country using images captured by Canada’s RADARSAT-2 satellite.
 Quite literally,one can walk from sea to sea to sea and interpret regional variations in Canada’s environment, climate and physical geography.
 To add to the fun, a series of augmented and virtual reality experiences about the relationship between humans and the natural world will be available for viewing on tablets or smartphones that students may bring along.
 Plan an extra half hour to your visit to GAIA to experience the Floor Map too.

-Finally, should you be visiting on the weekends, an Information Village will be set up each Saturday and Sunday.
-A “village” of displays by environmental organizations, will help to answer the question “What now?”
+A “village” of displays by environmental organizations, will help to answer the question “What next?”
 How can visitors to GAIA translate its inspiration into personal action to fight climate change and preserve biodiversity and clean water?
 How can we change our lifestyles to be more Earth-friendly?
 How do we become effective advocates for nature and climate?
 What do we need to do to ensure that our grandchildren and their grandchildren inherit a blue and green planet as beautiful as GAIA?
 You’re welcome to browse through the Village and ask questions of the professionals gathered in Exeter.